datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/resource-server/README.md

 ```sh
 docker stack deploy -c rs-stack.yaml -c rs-stack.resources.yaml rs
 ```
+The apis documentation will be available at https://<rs-server-domain-name>/apis
 # NOTE
 1. The upstream code for resource server is available at [here](https://github.com/datakaveri/iudx-resource-server).